MicrosoftDocs/power-platform/power-platform/guidance/adoption/maturity-model-details.md

 Whenever possible, adoption efforts should be aligned across low-code platforms, and other Power Platform products, such as Power BI.

 > [!NOTE]
-> Individuals—and the organization itself—are continually learning, changing, and improving.
+> Individuals and the organization itself are continually learning, changing, and improving.
 That means there's no formal end to adoption-related efforts.

 ## Target audience

-The intended audience of the Adoption Maturity Model is interested in one or more of the following outcomes:
+The intended audience of the adoption maturity model is interested in one or more of the following outcomes:

 - Improving their organization's ability to effectively use Power Platform.
 - Increasing their organization's maturity level related to Power Platform delivery.